This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Should Chihuahuas have wet or dry food?

-Both wet and dry food work well for Chihuahuas, but dry kibble helps maintain dental health by reducing plaque buildup.
+Both wet and dry food can work well for your Chihuahua.
+Dry kibble promotes dental health by reducing plaque, while wet dog food boosts moisture intake.

 Can chihuahuas eat popcorn?
 If yes, how should it be prepared and served?